KKDad/piwigo-api/examples/Syncronize_Folder.md

 end
 ```

-Call the script with the directory to syncronize.
+Call the script with the directory to synchronize.
 Eg:

 ```ruby
 ruby main.rb //DISKSTATION/photos/